Skip to main content

 5. Stroll Through the Royal Botanic Garden

-The Royal Botanic Garden is ideal for anyone looking for a moment of peace, quiet, and solitude.
+The Royal Botanic Garden Edinburgh is ideal for anyone looking for a moment of peace and quiet.
 While it is another great picnic spot spreading 70 acres, this garden offers so much more than a place to kick back or stroll about.

 It was originally designed in 1670 as a garden dedicated to growing medicinal plants.
 Now, it’s home to one of the largest plant collections in the world.
-You can enjoy an interesting Rock Garden with dozens of stunning formations or stop at the pond for a moment of solitude.
+You can enjoy an interesting Rock Garden with dozens of stunning formations or stop at the pond for some solitude.

 There are also a number of seasonal events happening here; in winter, they trail the garden with a stunning pattern of lights.
 Though these may not always be free events in Edinburgh, there is still plenty to do around the garden to keep yourself entertained — for example, perusing the art at the Inverleith House.

 Calling all Harry Potter fans – this is one of the best free places to go in Edinburgh that’s filled with magic.
-Victoria Street, rumoured to be the inspiration behind Diagon Alley in the Harry Potter films, is definitely a camera-worthy little road.
+Victoria Street, rumoured to be Diagon Alley’s inspiration, is definitely a picturesque little road.

-This charming street has tons of cute shops and coffee spots to check out, too.
+The colourful Victoria Street has tons of cute shops and coffee spots to check out, too.
 Don’t forget to bring your camera to catch your own unforgettable wizardry moment.
+Originally built to provide better access between the George IV Bridge and Grassmarket, it remains one of the city’s most photogenic streets.

 Edinburgh’s Old Town is the historic heart of the city, where it first formed its roots.
-The Old Town is home to many alluring hotspots, especially if you’re looking to immerse yourself in Scotland’s culture.
+The Old Town is home to many alluring hotspots, especially if you want to immerse yourself in Scottish history and culture.

-Explore historic landmarks like the 12th-century St Giles’ Cathedral on the Royal Mile.
-You can also pay a visit to the Heart of Midlothian, a brick mosaic near the cathedral’s entrance that marks the entrance to Edinburgh’s old toll booth.
+Explore historic Old Town landmarks like the 12th-century St Giles’ Cathedral on the Royal Mile.
+You can also visit the Heart of Midlothian, a brick mosaic near the cathedral’s entrance that marks the entrance to Edinburgh’s old toll booth.

 The Royal Mile is an intriguing street to wander down, rife with history, entertainment, and culture.
 It’s a go-to for any traveller looking for free things to do in Edinburgh city centre.